 Regular risk assessments of creditworthiness are carried out by considering the customer's financial position on every occasion.
 Other influencing factors, such as payment patterns and previous experiences, are also critical for the assessment.
 For license deliveries to major customers, collateral such as letters of credit, or other types of credit insurance from reputable banks and other financial institutions is used.
 These may be invoked if the counterparty has outstanding debts under the terms of the agreement.
-At the end of 2019, SEK 6.4 M of the billed accounts receivable were protected by a letter of credit.
+At the end of 2020, 9 percent (3) of the billed accounts receivable were protected by a letter of credit.

 The Group's credit risks are usually limited because customers' operations are largely financed, either directly or indirectly, with public funds.
 Credit losses have also been very low historically.

-Regarding credit risk concentration, the Group's largest receivable is from Hitachi, Ltd. and accounts for 5.3 percent of total receivables of SEK 406.2 M. Hitachi, Ltd. has a high credit rating - A-1/A from Moody's.
-Otherwise, no other customer accounts for more than 5 percent of the Group's total customer receivables.
+Regarding credit risk concentration, the Group's largest receivable is from Hitachi, Ltd. and accounts for 7.6 percent of total receivables from customers of SEK 328 M. Hitachi, Ltd. has a high credit rating - A-1/A from Moody's.
+Otherwise, no other customer accounts for more than 3 percent of the Group's total customer receivables.

-Most of the receivables in the 2019 financial statements were subject to an individual credit assessment, which led to an impairment loss of SEK 5.0 M for the year for a few receivables.
-At the end of the 2019 fiscal year, the provision for expected credit losses amounted to SEK 20.1 M (15.1).
+Most of the receivables in the 2020 financial statements were subject to an individual credit assessment, which led to an impairment loss of SEK 20.3 M (5.0) for the year for receivables.
+At the end of the 2020 fiscal year, the provision for expected credit losses amounted to SEK 23.6 M (20.1).
 For an age analysis of accounts receivable and provisions for expected credit losses, refer to Note 22.